micronax/magento-attributeshipping/README.md

 The customer has both Products,  Product A & Product, in his cart and wants to ship to Great Britain.
 Now the flat-rate for the whole cart would be `25.00`, because it's the highes cost from the products.

 ### Installation
 You just need to Download all files from this repository and extract them into your Magento root.
-Be shure to activate the shipping-method in your Magento Backend.
+Clear all Magento Caches and be shure to activate the shipping-method in your Magento Backend.

 ### Configuration
 You need to add an custom attribute to your products for every country, you want to ship products at using this shipping-method.